-This is an important critique of common wisdom about the supposed polar differences between the “spiritual” and “religious” and by extension about the upsurge of “spiritual but not religious” (SBNR.)
+This is an important critique of common wisdom about supposed polar differences between the “spiritual” and “religious,” and thus by extension about the upsurge of “spiritual but not religious” (SBNR.)
 The base of evidence—95 fairly representative although disproportionately suburbanite people from Atlanta and Boston—sometimes feels narrow, but is deeper than average since Templeton Foundation funded extensive interviews plus exercises like journaling and photographing meaningful places in people’s lives.
 Importantly, Ammerman is extending her previous research on Golden Rule Christianity.

 Ammerman’s method is using vernacular narratives and descriptions of practices across various domains of life to document lived spirituality.
 Although the theoretical intervention sometimes gets lost in meandering and repetitive middle chapters, the conclusion pointedly rejects rational choice theories, sweeping secularization models, and the narrowness of certain Weberians.
 She retools Durkheim’s sacred/profane distinction, now conceived as a continuum and attuned less to consensus than to small groups in everyday life.